 To use EmWave, please make an appointment with the Health & Wellness Center.

 Mindfulness meditation, basically just paying attention to the present moment, can help relieve stress.
 Spend just minutes a day in meditation and increase your ability to cope.
 The Health & Wellness Center provides weekly mindfulness meditation practices on campus.

 Sometimes we can feel hit with a tidal wave of challenges.
 Talking things over with a counselor can provide a little extra help with navigating and finding new ways to stay steady in stress-provoking situations.

-If you would like to speak to a counselor, don't hesite to make an appointment.
+If you would like to speak to a counselor, don't hesitate to make an appointment.

-Stress Free Week takes place during finals week each semester.
-The Health & Wellness Center, along with Campus Life, facilitate many stress free activities, such as kickball tournaments, movie screenings, scavenger hunts, yoga, zumba, pet therapy, chair massages, hand massages, and aromatherapy.
+Stress-Free Week takes place during finals week each semester.
+The Health & Wellness Center, along with Campus Life, facilitates many stress-free activities, such as kickball tournaments, movie screenings, scavenger hunts, yoga, zumba, pet therapy, chair massages, hand massages, and aromatherapy.

 Stress balls, aromatherapy and bubbles are available from the counselors in the Health & Wellness Center.
-Stress balls prompt you to squeeze and release, which can leave you feeling less tense than you started.
+Stress balls prompt you to squeeze and release, which can leave you feeling less tense than when you started.

-The act of squeezing releases some kind of energy and that induces relaxation.
+The act of squeezing releases some energy and that induces relaxation.
 It is not surprising that blowing bubbles is relaxing.
 Relaxation techniques usually focus on breathing exercises, because slower and deeper breathing is proven to have a calming effect.
 The same thing happens when you blow bubbles.